tonivade/diesel/README.md

     program1,
     program2,
     program3,
-    (p1, p2, p3) -> new Result(p1, p2, p3),
+    (r1, r2, r3) -> new Result(r1, r2, r3),
     executor
   );
 ```

-### Pipe
+### Pipe :pipe

 Pipe can be used to create a pipeline of operations, using the result of execute the first operation
 as input of the next operation.
-Finally the result will be the result of execute the last operation
+Finally the result will be the result of the execution of the last
-in the pipeline.
+operation in the pipeline.

 ```
     |Program1|-->|Program2|-->...|ProgramN|-->Result